phac-nml/pipeline-standards/README.md

 * [ ] [Parameters described in nextflow.config and nextflow_schema.json](#parameters): Please describe parameters for the pipeline in the `nextflow.config` and `nextflow_schema.json` file.
 The JSON schema file will be used by IRIDA Next to render an interface for selecting parameters to pass to the pipeline.
 * [ ] [Output a JSON file describing data to load into IRIDA Next](#output): Please write an `output/iridanext.output.json.gz` file which describes the data to be loaded and stored within IRIDA Next (both files and metadata).
 * [ ] [Describe resource requirements for each module](#resource-requirements): Please describe resource requirements using only the labels described in the above link.

+## 1.4.
+Other requirements

+The following are other requirements for developing pipelines.

+* [ ] [Software security and vulnerabilities](https://github.com/pha4ge/pipeline-resources/blob/main/docs/pipeline-standards.md#software-security-and-vulnerabilities): Please maintain good software security practices with pipeline code to be published.
+See the [PHA4GE pipeline guidelines][pha4ge-pipeline-security] for more details.
+In particular:
+    * [ ] Never storing plain text passwords, API keys, ssh keys, or otherwise confidential information in software/pipelines which are distributed publicly
+    * [ ] Evidence of checking software/pipeline for known vulnerabilities in third-party libraries used
+    * [ ] Using Git to keep up to date on security vulnerabilities in dependencies https://docs.github.com/en/code-security
+    * [ ] Evidence of checking software/pipeline for common and critical vulnerabilities, e.g. SQL injection, Log4j vulnerability

 <a name="input"></a>
 # 2. Input